StampDutyBack logoStampDutyBack

 Why this matters

-HMRC issued Spotlight 63 specifically warning about unsolicited stamp duty refund firms.
-That doesn't mean all refund firms are bad — but it means you should know what to check before you sign anything or hand over bank details.
+In July 2025, HMRC publicly warned homebuyers about rogue stamp duty refund agents — unsolicited firms that promise large SDLT refunds without properly assessing whether the claim is sound.
+That doesn't mean every refund firm is acting badly — but it means you should know what to check before you sign anything or hand over bank details.

 Red flags — a firm may not be legitimate if…